Le Lys dans la vallée

-Le Lys dans la Vallée (English: The Lily of the Valley) is an 1835 novel about love and society by French novelist and playwright Honoré de Balzac (1799–1850).
-It concerns the affection — emotionally vibrant but never consummated — between Félix de Vandenesse and Henriette de Mortsauf.
+Le Lys dans la Vallée (English: The Lily in the Valley or The Lily of the Valley) is an 1835 novel about love and society by the French novelist and playwright Honoré de Balzac (1799–1850).
+(The title, in French, does not refer to the English flower called "lily of the valley", which is called "muguet" in French).
+It primarily concerns the emotionally vibrant but never physically consummated affection between Félix de Vandenesse and Henriette de Mortsauf.
 It is part of his series of novels (or Roman-fleuve) known as La Comédie humaine (The Human Comedy), which parodies and depicts French society in the period of the Bourbon Restoration and the July Monarchy (1815–1848).
-In his novel he also mentions the château Azay-le-Rideau, which can still be visited today.
+In his novel he also mentions the château Azay-le-Rideau, in the Loire Valley, which can still be visited today.

 Inspiration

 Henriette de Mortsauf was modelled on Balzac's close friend Laure Antoinette de Berny (née Hinner), a woman 22 years his senior who greatly encouraged his early career.
 Mme. de Berny died shortly after reading the completed novel — in which Henriette also dies.